 - Transfer your holdings to another custodian that takes over Syfe

-If Syfe closes down, it may not matter that much if you only invest in Syfe Cash+.
+If Syfe closes, it may not matter that much if you only invest in Syfe Cash+.
 This is because mutual funds can be traded in fractional units.

 However, you may use some of their investment portfolios, including:

-Syfe allows you to invest in fractional units of these ETFs.
-This may pose problems when Syfe closes down.
+Syfe allows you to invest in these ETFs with fractional units.
+This may pose problems when Syfe shuts down.

-You can read my analysis on why Smartly closed down to find out more.
+You may read my analysis on why Smartly closed down to find out more.